spacetelescope/jwst_reffiles/docs/configuration_files.rst

 Reference Labels
 ----------------

-The reference labels are simply the names of the reference file creation packages to be run.
+The list of allowed reference labels.
+These are simply the names of the reference file creation packages that can be run.
+In the near future, this list will be generated automatically by searching for the wrapper scripts around plugged-in modules.
+At that time, reflabels will be removed from the config file.

 .. _reftypes: